-In March in 2018, we opened Dramaturg’s Office to document the NTC Korea’s history,
+In March in 2018, we opened Dramaturg’s Office to document the NTCK’s history,

 explore the spectrum of contemporary theater and set a new direction for the national center dedicated to drama.

 The office will initiate mid-to-long term theater projects such as the Rediscovery of Korean Original Theater Forms and

 the Modern Korean Drama Series, both of which have advisory committees consisted of experts from various background.